 Failure to Appear Warrants

 If you do not appear in court or if you are late, a Failure to Appear (FTA) warrant will virtually always be issued for your arrest.
-Traffic warrants in Houston should never be ignored because of an event in the city each March called the Annual Warrant Roundup.
+Traffic Warrants Harris County should never be ignored because of an event in the city each March called the Annual Warrant Roundup.

 Outstanding traffic warrants in Houston can be resolved by pleading no contest or guilty to the charge on the warrant and paying the fine.
 As a result of these actions, points are added to your driving record, your insurance rates will go up, and you will possibly be required to pay extra fees, penalties, and surcharges.